Go Back

 Notes

-• Plant milk: Personally I like to use homemade cashew cream in this pot pie for the creamiest texture and most neutral flavor.
+Plant milk: I use homemade cashew cream for the creamiest texture and most neutral flavor.
 However, you can use your favorite store-bought plant milk instead.
-Just make sure it's something you think will taste good in a savory context — unsweetened oat milk or cashew milk come to mind.
+Just make sure it's something you think will taste good in a savory context — oat milk or cashew milk come to mind.
+Almond milk can be a little watery.

-• Poultry spice: If you don't have poultry spice on hand, you can substitute in 1/2 teaspoon each of ground dried sage, dried thyme, and dried rosemary.
+Poultry spice: You can substitute in 1/2 teaspoon each of ground dried sage, dried thyme, and dried rosemary.
 If you'd like to use fresh herbs, you can use 1/2 tablespoon each of chopped sage, thyme, and rosemary.
-Or make your own combination based on your favorite herbs.
+(Or make your own combination based on your favorite herbs.)

 Did you make this recipe?We’d love for you to leave a review on the website!
 You can also share a photo on IG and tag @sarahsvegankitchen_ or #sarahsvegankitchen.